shivansht5963/curri-quest/README.md

-This project consists of a FastAPI backend server and a React + TypeScript frontend application exported from Databutton.
+This project consists of a FastAPI backend server and a React + TypeScript frontend application

 ## Stack